Royal Commission on Corporate Concentration: History

 Order in Council of 1 May 1975, P.C.
-1975-999, to study corporate concentration in Canada.
+1975–999, to study corporate concentration in Canada.
+It was created in the wake of a failed attempt by Power Corporation of Canada to gain control over Argus Corporation.

 The commission, which was chaired by retired clerk of the Privy Council of Canada Robert Broughton Bryce of Ottawa and completed by tele-journalist Pierre Nadeau of Montreal, and lawyer Robert Warren Vincent Dickerson of Vancouver, was tasked with studying the nature and effect of corporate concentration, its economic and social implications, and whether any safeguards were required to protect the public interest; Dickerson had been in 1971 the lead co-author of Proposals for a New Business Corporations Law for Canada.

-The commission was created in the wake of a failed attempt by Power Corporation of Canada to gain control over Argus Corporation.
-The commission presented its final report in 1978.
-The report made a number of recommendation, but also concluded that no "radical changes" in laws governing corporate activity were required at the time.
+The commission presented its final report in 1978, which made a number of recommendation but also concluded that no "radical changes" in laws governing corporate activity were required at the time.